betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingOriginalArticle.md

 ### Deck Attributes

-**Mandatory deck attributes** that are part of deck for all BSSw.io content.
-Guidance, specific for "original articles" for these common mandatory deck attributes is given below.
+**Mandatory deck attributes (such as Deck title, Contributor name, Deck Publication date, BSSw Categories, BSSw Topics)** are part of deck for all BSSw.io content.
+Please see [common layout section](CommonLayout.md) of the guide for the mandatory deck attributes.
 There are no **original content specific** deck attributes.

-1. **Deck title**: This is the title of the event.
-In addition to guidelines from the [common layout section](CommonLayout.md) of the guide, please also note the following:
-	* The title of the article also becomes a portion of the article URL (as of Apr 2020); hence changing the title after publishing it is strictly discouraged.
-	* Conjuctions and Prepositions, used in the title, should be lowercase.
-Every other word should be sentence-case.

-2. **Contributor name**,  **Deck Publication date**, **BSSw Categories**, **BSSw Topics**: There is no specific guidance for these for this content type.
-See [common layout section](CommonLayout.md) of the guide.

 ## MAIN BODY
 The structure of the main body has two parts: (1) Content of the Article; and (2) Author bios.